Project Organization

 • Unit tests are meant to confirm that individual operations are working as expected (e.g. PagedList calculations).
 Additionally, you can test business flows to make sure logic paths are properly tested (e.g. a business process in a feature handler doesn't usually need an expensive integration test).
 Use these as much as possible for efficiency, but don't over mock things either.

-• Integration tests are meant to check that different areas are working together as expected (e.g. our features folder).
-These tests will spin up a real database in docker and run each of your feature tests in an actual representation of your database.
-If you're using eventing, an in-memory test harness for MassTransit will be set up for you to run eventing tests as well.
+• Integration tests These are generally the highest value tests in Wrapt projects given the structure of the project and are meant to check that different areas are working together as expected (e.g. our features folder).
+These tests will spin up a real database in docker and run each of your feature tests in an actual representation of your database along with a full service collection like you would usually have.

 Shared Kernel